ljy19970415/UniBrain/README.md

-# HEP: Hierarchical Knowledge-Enhanced Pre-training for Brain MRI Diagnosis
+# UniBrain: Universal Brain MRI Diagnosis with Hierarchical Knowledge-enhanced Pre-training
 More details will be reviewed after acceptance